uadmin/uadmin/docs/tutorial/part2.rst

     Icon string `uadmin:"image"`

-Do you know what is amazing about the Icon field? uAdmin has an image tag that will allow you to crop images.
+uAdmin also allows you to crop your images.
 In order to that, click the image icon highlighted below.

 .. image:: assets/iconhighlighted.png